 - Regional level – Platforms that bring together many types of stakeholders throughout South America aimed at unlocking new solutions

-For updates about the projects we are funding and next steps, see the current Cargill South American Soy Sustainability report available on the Transparency page and visit the Land Innovation Fund website.
+For updates about the projects we are funding and next steps visit the Land Innovation Fund website.

 Soft Commodities Forum

 We are working with others in the industry as part of the Soft Commodities Forum focusing on solutions centered on farmers.
-To learn more about this work to build transparent and traceable soy supply chains, view these Soft Commodities Forum Progress Reports:
+Learn more about this work to build transparent and traceable soy supply chains and view SCF reports.

 In Paraguay, we are participating in Project FOLUR (Food Systems, Land Use and Restoration), an initiative co-led by the U.N.
 Environment Programme that seeks to protect and restore ecosystems in the Gran Chaco through good land use practices while enabling food production.